10 years after the Nuremberg Declaration on Peace and Justice "The Fight against Impunity at a Crossroad"

 Please find the keynote address of the President of the International Criminal Court Silvia Fernández de Gurmendi here.

-Please find the conference report here.
+Please find the program and the conference report below.

 Historic Court Room 600